The Guide to Juicing for Kids – Setting Good Habits

 - Drink fresh juice from the glass so that the juice goes straight down.
 Slow sucking from the bottle will bathe your child’s teeth in sugar for longer periods.

 - After drinking, rinse the mouth with fresh water to remove the remnants of juice and fructose sugar from the oral cavity.

 - Avoid brushing your teeth for at least 30 minutes after consuming acidic food such as citrus juice.
 Acidic foods such as oranges and lemons, temporarily weaken tooth enamel.
 Brushing too soon after drinking can damage the enamel in its weakened state.
-Wait 20-30 minutes before brushing.
+Wait about 15 minutes before brushing.